Find out more about our team by using the images below: Hover or click for "About" or "Contact".

 Deacon Helen Snowball

-Gedling Road and Phoenix Farm Methodist Churches working with The Ark Community Centre, job club, foodbank and hopefully some projects in the future
+Bestwood Park Church, Phoenix Farm and Sherwood Methodist Churches Also working with The Ark Community Centre, job club, foodbank and hopefully some projects in the future!

 Deacon Helen Snowball was born and raised in Darlington, Co Durham, with two sisters and a labrador.